 Use of similar/corresponding standard trade documents and data sets in respective economies and by their responsible agencies is an important facilitating factor.
-If the existing trade documents and data sets are different, there is a need for harmonization activity; for example, following UN/CEFACT Recommendation 34 (Data Simplification and Standardization for International Trade).
+In case the existing trade documents and datasets are different, there is a need for harmonization activity e.g. following the UN/ECE Recommendation 34 (Data Simplification and Standardization for International Trade).

-Utilization of standard electronic documents and/or messages between trade and NSWs in respective countries will also be a very beneficial and facilitative factor.
-Furthermore, implementation of standards-based message practices will be a valuable asset for interoperability between National Single Window systems.
+Utilization of standard electronic documents and/or messages between trade and NSW and NSW's in respective countries will also be a very beneficial and facilitative issue.
+Furthermore standard based message implementation practices for messages will be a valuable asset for interoperability between National Single Window systems.

-Single Window Interoperability will also greatly benefit from the implementation of corresponding product classification and Customs tariff headings in participating countries.
+The Single Window Interoperability will also greatly benefit of implementation of corresponding product classification and customs tariff headings in participating countries.